Earn credits at another NDUS institution.

 - Enrolled in at least one degree credit course at UND for the semester you are requesting to take the collaborative course(s).
-(Correspondence, enroll anytime, courses are excluded.).
+Self-paced enroll anytime courses are excluded..

 - Meet all course prerequisites required by the provider campus.

 - Submit the Collaborative Request by clicking on the eForms tile in CampusConnection prior to the tenth calendar day of the semester.